handelmanjosh/covid19project/README.md

 3. People are represented as individuals, not as part of a group like in compartmental models

 In the simulation itself, there are a lot of parameters that can be changed.
 I could not run all tests at the same time due to computational limitations, so I would change different parameters, making different files that I could run on my different computers.
+A whole bunch of possible variations were just added.